industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

   ![EnergyManager1](graphics/EnergyManager1.png)

-- do the same for the dashboards "Media Consumption per Bottle Line1" and "Media Consumption per Bottle Line2"
+- Do the same for the dashboards "Media Consumption per Bottle Line1" and "Media Consumption per Bottle Line2"

 Show the produced bottles from Line1 in a Value on Dashboard "Overview Media Consumption"
 - Click on "Create first widget"